krisanalfa/bono-blade/README.md

 </html>
 ```

-##Renderring a Page Without Layout
+## Renderring a page without layout

 ```php
 use Bono\App;